Interleaving Distance as a Galois-Edit Distance: Introduction

-In this work, we show that the interleaving distance on finitely presented $\R^d$-persistence modules can be realized as an edit distance, given a suitable specification of the objects and edits that may appear in edit sequences (\textbf{\Cref{def:edit distance}} and \textbf{\Cref{thm:dedi=dint}}).
-The key lies in clarifying a connection between the Galois connection \cite{gulen2022galois,rota1964foundations} and the interleaving distance, via the established relation between the interleaving distance and free presentations of persistence modules.
-Our findings provide a novel order-theoretic viewpoint on the interleaving distance, as an alternative to the combinatorial viewpoint of the interleaving distance via the bottleneck-interleaving isometry.
-In addition, our findings facilitate the exploration of stable invariants for multi-parameter persistent homology by enabling the use of a more convenient metric—either the edit or the interleaving distance (\textbf{\Cref{cor:one stability implies another,cor:single-edit is enough}}).
-Such an exploration already exists in a slightly different setting \cite{mccleary2022edit} and is forthcoming \cite{seong2026stability}.
+\paragraph{Our contributions.} We show that the interleaving distance $\dint$ on finitely presented $\R^d$-persistence modules can be formulated as an edit distance, called the \emph{Galois-edit distance}, via a suitable specification of the objects and edits allowed in the edit sequences (\textbf{\Cref{def:edit distance}} and \textbf{\Cref{thm:dedi=dint}}).
+The key lies in clarifying a connection between the \emph{Galois connection} \cite{ore1944galois} and the interleaving distance $\dint$, via the established relation between $\dint$ and free presentations of persistence modules.

-\paragraph{Other related works.} The Reeb edit distance was thoroughly compared with other metrics on Reeb graphs in \cite{bauer2022quasi,bauer2025tight}.
-The interleaving distance on $\R^d$-persistence modules has been extended to \emph{presentation distances}, which incorporates an $\ell^p$-analogue of the interleaving \cite{bjerkevik2021ell}.
+The Galois-edit formulation of $\dint$ can be viewed as a general method for decomposing a \emph{path} in the metric space $(\mathcal{M},\dint)$ of finitely presented persistence modules, that is, a continuous map $[0,1]\to \mathcal{M}$.
+In fact, the idea of decomposing such a path into smaller pieces has already been utilized in the establishment of stability of persistence barcodes, and each piece often corresponds to a Galois-edit.
+However, the idea of decomposing paths into Galois-edits has not been leveraged to formulate the interleaving distance as a ``faithful” edit distance (\textbf{\Cref{rem:in-depth}} and \textbf{\Cref{prop:edit sequence of length two is not optimal}}); here, “faithful” means that a shortest edit sequence between two objects achieving the edit distance can be arbitrarily long.\footnote{Note that any distance $d$ on a set $X$ can trivially be viewed as a non-faithful edit distance by defining the edit cost between any two points $a,b\in X$ as $d(a,b)$.} In this light, this work provides a unified theoretical framework that encompasses “path-decomposition” techniques.

+From another perspective, as the unit of our edit is a Galois connection between subposets of the indexing posets of persistence modules, our results provide a novel order-theoretic viewpoint on $\dint$, as an alternative to the combinatorial viewpoint encoded in the bottleneck–interleaving isometry \cite{bauer2013induced,chazal2009proximity,lesnick2015theory}.
+In addition, our findings provide a simple characterization of interleaving-stable invariants for multi-parameter persistence modules (\textbf{\Cref{cor:one stability implies another,cor:single-edit is enough}}).
+Our Galois-edit formulation of $\dint$ is particularly advantageous as it allows us to harness \emph{at the same time} two key tools when establishing stability of invariants: (1) Rota's theory of M\"obius inversion \cite{rota1964foundations} and (2) the well-known maximality property of the edit distance (\textbf{\Cref{prop:edit_is_universal}} and its subsequent paragraph).
+We demonstrate the utility of both tools in our alternative proof of the bottleneck stability theorem (\textbf{\Cref{thm:bottleneck stability}} and \textbf{\Cref{rem:usefulness of Galois connection}).}